-Public Private Partnerships (PPPs) A contractual arrangement whereby a private party performs part of a government function and assumes the associated risks.
-In return, the private party receives a fee according to predefined performance criteria.
 Public sector National government, provincial government, local government, extra budgetary governmental institutions, social security funds and non- financial public enterprises.
 Public sector borrowing requirement (PSBR) The consolidated cash borrowing requirement of general government and public enterprises.
 Rating agency Institutions that evaluate the ability of countries or other borrowers to honour their international and domestic debt obligations.
 Credit ratings are used by international investors as indications of the sovereign risk of a country.
 Real effective exchange rate A measure of the rate of exchange of the rand relative to a trade- weighted average of South Africa's trading partners' currencies, adjusted for price trends in South Africa and the countries included.
 Real exchange rate The level of the exchange rate taking account of inflation differences.
 Real expenditure The level of expenditure after taking account of inflation.
 Real wage The return, or wage, to employees, measured at a constant price level.
 Recession A period in which national output and income declines.
 A recession is usually defined as two consecutive quarters of negative growth.
 Regional service council (RSC) levies Taxes on payroll and turnover collected by local authorities to fund mainly infrastructural development projects.
 Remuneration The costs of personnel including salaries, housing allowances, car allowances and other benefits received by personnel.
 Repo rate The rate of interest that the Reserve Bank pays on repurchase agreements with money market participants.
-Repo rate Repurchase agreements - agreements with money market participants.
-Short-term contracts between the Reserve Bank and private banks in the money market to sell specified amounts of money at an interest Repurchase agreements agreements with money market participants.
-Short-term contracts between the Reserve Bank and private banks in the money market to sell specified amounts of money at an interest rate determined by daily auction.
-Holdings of foreign exchange, either of the Reserve Bank only or of Repurchase agreements Reserves (foreign exchange) Residence-based income tax agreements with money market participants.Short-term contracts between the Reserve Bank and private banks in the money market to sell specified amounts of money at an interest rate determined by daily auction.Holdings of foreign exchange, either of the Reserve Bank only or of the Reserve Bank and domestic banking institutions.A tax system where the world wide income accrues to a resident of a Repurchase agreements Reserves (foreign exchange) Residence-based income tax system agreements with money market participants.
-Short-term contracts between the Reserve Bank and private banks in the money market to sell specified amounts of money at an interest rate determined by daily auction.
-Holdings of foreign exchange, either of the Reserve Bank only or of the Reserve Bank and domestic banking institutions.
-A tax system where the world wide income accrues to a resident of a country is subject to the taxes of that country.
-A budget system in which three-year forward projections are revised Repurchase agreements Reserves (foreign exchange) Residence-based income tax system Rolling budgets agreements with money market participants.
-Short-term contracts between the Reserve Bank and private banks in the money market to sell specified amounts of money at an interest rate determined by daily auction.
-Holdings of foreign exchange, either of the Reserve Bank only or of the Reserve Bank and domestic banking institutions.
-A tax system where the world wide income accrues to a resident of a country is subject to the taxes of that country.
-A budget system in which three-year forward projections are revised annually.
+Repurchase agreements Short-term contracts between the Reserve Bank and private banks in the money market to sell specified amounts of money at an interest rate determined by daily auction.
+Reserves (foreign exchange) Holdings of foreign exchange, either of the Reserve Bank only or of the Reserve Bank and domestic banking institutions.
+Residence-based income tax system A tax system where the world wide income accrues to a resident of a country is subject to the taxes of that country.
+Rolling budgets A budget system in which three-year forward projections are revised annually.
+Saving The difference between income and spending.